jessetvogel/rust-web/README.md

 - [ ] Modals, tooltips and toasts
 - [ ] Date / time pickers
 - [ ] Chart / visualization

-NOTE: Add components to a new `components` folder

 </details>